 Metering and sensing measurement for real-time control of power systems or microgrids

-EMAP network requires evolution of IEEE 802.11/TSN for Electric Vehicle and Smart home Integration.
+EMAP network requires evolution of IEEE 802 technologies for Electric Vehicle and Smart home Integration.

 To take advantage of the charging system and allow for a scalable approach while improving reliability and resilience in smart home with renewable energy sources.